-17. The Trust is a Delaware statutory trust formed under the Plan and in accordance with the Delaware Statutory Trust Act, Del.
-Code tit.
-12, § 3801 et seq., and is a "qualified settlement fund" within the meaning of the Treasury regulations issued under section 468B of the Internal Revenue Code.
-See 26 U.S.C. § 468B.

-18. The Trust was formed for the benefit of the individuals and entities that hold claims against Mallinckrodt based in whole or in part on its role in creating, perpetuating, and exacerbating the opioid crisis (as defined in the Plan, "Opioid Claims" and the holders of such claims, the "Opioid Claimants").7 The Opioid Claimants comprise the individuals, entities, and communities that were harmed by Mallinckrodt's widespread distribution and deceptive marketing of opioid products and of opioids generally.
-They include individuals who suffered bodily injuries, including addiction, overdose, other sickness and disease, and death due to Mallinckrodt's opioid products and related marketing, and non-Mallinckrodt opioid drugs, licit and illicit, that were used as result of Mallinckrodt's unbranded promotional campaign.
+- 18. The Trust is a Delaware statutory trust formed under the Plan and in accordance with the Delaware Statutory Trust Act, 12 Del.
+C. § 3801 et seq., and is a "qualified settlement fund" within the meaning of the Treasury regulations issued under section 468B of the Internal Revenue Code.
+See 26 U.S.C. § 468B. - 19.
+The Trust was formed for the benefit of the individuals and entities that hold claims against Mallinckrodt based in whole or in part on its role in creating, perpetuating, and exacerbating the opioid crisis (as defined in the Plan, "Opioid Claims" and the holders of such claims, the "Opioid Claimants").
+The Opioid Claimants comprise the individuals, entities, and communities that were harmed by Covidien and Mallinckrodt's widespread distribution and deceptive marketing of opioid products and of opioids generally.
+They include individuals who suffered bodily injuries, including addiction, overdose, other sickness and disease, and death due to Mallinckrodt's opioid products and related marketing by Covidien and Mallinckrodt, and non-Mallinckrodt opioid drugs, licit and illicit, that were used as a result of Mallinckrodt's unbranded promotional campaign.
 They include personal injury claims for babies born with NAS.
-They also include all states and territories, their political subdivisions,
+They also include all states and territories, their political subdivisions, Native American tribes, hospitals, emergency room physicians, insurance ratepayers, and third-party payors.
+Mallinckrodt's liability is a result of the claims against it by individuals who suffered bodily injuries because of their use of opioid drugs, and by governmental and other entities that incurred costs because of those bodily injuries.
+The Opioid Claimants have claims in the aggregate trillions of dollars yet will receive on account of their claims only a fraction of their value.
+The vast majority of funds that the Trust

-7 The Plan defines "Opioid Claim" as "a Claim or Cause of Action (other than Claims or Causes of Action arising from violations of the Voluntary Injunction or Opioid Operating Injunction), whether existing now or arising in the future, based in whole or in part on any conduct or circumstance occurring or existing on or before the Effective Date and arising out of, relating to, or in connection with any opioid product or substance, and any and all Opioid Demands related thereto, including, for the avoidance of doubt, claims for indemnification, contribution, or reimbursement on account of payments or losses in any way arising out of, relating to, or in connection with any such conduct or circumstances and Co-Defendant Claims.
+The Plan defines "Opioid Claim" as "a Claim or Cause of Action (other than Claims or Causes of Action arising from violations of the Voluntary Injunction or Opioid Operating Injunction), whether existing now or arising in the future, based in whole or in part on any conduct or circumstance occurring or existing on or before the Effective Date and arising out of, relating to, or in connection with any opioid product or substance, and any and all Opioid Demands related thereto, including, for the avoidance of doubt, claims for indemnification, contribution, or reimbursement on account of payments or losses in any way arising out of, relating to, or in connection with any such conduct or circumstances and Co-Defendant Claims.
 For the avoidance of doubt, Opioid Claims do not include (i) any liability solely to the extent premised on allegations regarding conduct undertaken by the Reorganized Debtors after the Effective Date, (ii) any Generics Price Fixing Claims, or (iii) any claims arising under section 502(h) of the Bankruptcy Code."
 Plan ¶ 274.
 The Plan defines "Opioid Claimant" as "a Holder of an Opioid Claim, including Governmental Opioid Claimants and Other Opioid Claimants."
 Plan ¶ 275.
 Descriptions of the Plan herein are subject in all respects to the actual terms of the Plan.